couchbaselabs/node-ottoman/vuepress/guides/document.md

     // prints "The author is Ian Fleming"
 ```

-Populated paths are no longer set to their original id , their value is replaced with the ottoman document returned from the database by performing a separate query before returning the results.
+Populated paths are no longer set to their original id, their value is replaced with the ottoman document returned from the database by performing a separate query before returning the results.

 Arrays of refs work the same way.
 Just call the populate method on the query and an array of documents will be returned in place of the original ids.